Homestuck: Synopsis

 Executing the Scratch resets the kids' universe, and versions of themselves become guardians to a new group of players, who are versions of their own ancestors.
 As a result, John's late grandmother, Jane Crocker, is fifteen years old and the protagonist of the new arc.
 She leads her three friends Roxy Lalonde, Dirk Strider, and Jake English—Rose's mother, Dave's brother, and Jade's grandfather, respectively—through their own session of the game, while the original humans and surviving trolls journey through dimensions to the new post-Scratch session over the course of three years.

-The post-Scratch version of Earth quickly becomes dominated by the Condesce, the sinister former troll empress now in service to Lord English.
-In lieu of trolls, the four post-Scratch kids interact online with one alien cherub, (Note: The cherubs are green skeleton-like creatures named for the biblical cherubim.
+The post-Scratch version of Earth quickly becomes dominated by Her Imperious Condescension (a.k.a. the Condesce), the sinister former troll empress now in service to Lord English.
+In lieu of trolls, the four post-Scratch kids interact online with one* alien cherub, (Note: The cherubs are green skeleton-like creatures named for the biblical cherubim.
 Fitting the name, the mature form of their species has wings, evoking common depictions of angels.) the siblings Calliope and Caliborn.
 While Calliope becomes a fast friend of the group, Caliborn resents their camaraderie, and is highly antagonistic towards them.
 After the post-Scratch kids enter their session, the two cherubs play their own version of Sburb in a session that sees Caliborn having his sister assassinated so that he may be the sole winner of the game.

 When finally uniting in the new session, the kids and trolls enact a plan to create a new universe and to defeat Lord English, the Condesce, and Jack Noir; the latter of whom escaped from the original doomed session.
 John Egbert develops new powers allowing him to retcon previous events within the Homestuck narrative.
 In the ensuing conflict, only John, Roxy, Dirk, and one of the trolls, Terezi, survive.
 With Terezi's guidance, John retcons key events in the narrative, most notably Vriska's death, setting up a timeline with a clear path to victory.
 In the retconned narrative, the kids and trolls defeat their enemies in a giant battle and successfully create the new universe.
 The comic ends with Lord English fighting an army led by Vriska, Caliborn becoming Lord English after gaining unconditional immortality as a reward for beating Sburb alone, and the remaining living heroes about to enter their newly created universe.